The defenseman will forgo his final year of eligibility with the Minutemen.

 MIH vs. MU (SENIOR DAY) Photos by Thom Kendall '93

 Micheletto earned his first career head coaching victory on October 12, 2012, as UMass defeated Connecticut, 4-1 at the Mullins Center.
 He collected his first Hockey East win on November 1, 2012 when the Minutemen took down #9 New Hampshire in overtime, 2-1.
 Under Micheletto's direction, numerous UMass players enjoyed career years in 2012-13, including Branden Gracel who was honored as a Hockey East All-Star for the first time in his career.
+In 2013-14, the Minutemen set a Modern Era program record for power play percentage (.220), which finished the year ranked seventh in the nation.

 In June 2006, Micheletto was promoted to associate head coach at Vermont and served as the program's director of recruiting.